Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Acknowledgments

 \section{Acknowledgments}

-This work was supported by NAVER Labs, Toyota Research Institute, the Centers for ME Research and Education at MIT and SUSTech, and the National Science Foundation Graduate Research Fellowship Program under Grant No. 4000092301.
+This work was supported by NAVER Labs, Toyota Research Institute, the Centers for ME Research and Education at MIT and SUSTech, Boeing as part of the MIT SuperUROP program, and the National Science Foundation Graduate Research Fellowship Program under Grant No. 4000092301.